Nevostrius/Product-Memorizer/README.md

 # **Product-Memorizer**
--> Learned to use dynamic allocation for Arrays
+- [x] Learned to use dynamic allocation for Arrays
--> Practice to use functions and structs
+- [x] Practice to use functions and structs
--> Learning how to use GitHub
+- [x] Learning how to use GitHub

 # **Future Implementations**
 - [ ] Adding an Edit function to existing Products